September 11 School opens and amid much confusion and noise, schedules are arranged.

 May 2 The Physical Training Department presents a May-Day Program at the Naval Hospital which was witnessed by a large and appreciative crowd.

 May 22 The Juniors entertained very royally the dignified Seniors.
-The banquet was very successful and everyone had an enjoyable time.
+The banquet was

 Listen, my friends, to something gay: